jlee55504/we-love-movies-project/README.md

 ## Code Structure

   - ``src/db/migrations:`` Holds the Knex migrations for creating the tables used to store the data in the database
-  - ``src/db/seeds:`` Holds the seeds that insert the data into the database.
+  - ``src/db/seeds:`` Holds the seeds that insert data into the database
   - ``src/errors:`` Handles any errors in the application
   - ``src/movies:`` Handles the HTTP requests, the route layout, and the data manipulation for the "movies" pathways
   - ``src/reviews:`` Handles the HTTP requests, the route layout, and the data manipulation for the "reviews" pathways
   - ``src/theaters:`` Handles the HTTP requests, the route layout, and the data manipulation for the "theaters" pathways
-  - ``knexfile.js:`` Contains database configurations for different environments.
+  - ``knexfile.js:`` Contains database configurations for different environments
   - ``src/utils/map-properties.js:`` Accepts an object and returns a new object with the source properties mapped to the target properties
   - ``src/utils/reduce-properties.js:`` Reduces an array of data by mapping properties onto array properties as objects
   - ``src/app.js:`` Attaches the router files and error handlers to the proper URL paths